f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab1.rst

 #.
 Virtual Address

     You can now enter your Virtual Address.
-Use the IP Address of "10.1.10.200"
+Use the IP Address "10.1.10.200"

     .. image:: deploy-to-virtual-address.png